prefix-dev/pixi/docs/packaging.md

 ### Building

-Pixi is written in rust and compiled using cargo, which are needed as compile-time dependencies.
+Pixi is written in Rust and compiled using Cargo, which are needed as compile-time dependencies.
 At runtime pixi needs no dependencies in other than the runtime it was compiled against (`libc`, ...).

 To build pixi run